Dynatrace/ufo/howto/README.md

 ##Todo
-* implement the original UFO api calls also on ESP8266
 * publish the Dynatrace Application Monitoring and Ruxit API infos, DCRUM and Synthetic to follow
 * ~~publish pre-compiled binaries and instructions to use the flashing tool~~ initial alpha versions are done, but watch out for updates.
 * update web UI to implement desired use-cases